akshaymattoo/boilerplate-react-without-cra/README.md

 ```

+run `npm run start` from the root directory.
+This will open a page at port 3000.
+We can change the port in `start` in `package.json`.
+Up to this point, we have a simple text displayed on the screen.
+Our app is fully functional.
+For any confusion please refer to the code in the repository.
-# Please feel free to open issues if you find anything wrong in the instruction
+# Please feel free to open issues if you find anything wrong with the instructions

- Url to file issues : https://github.com/akshaymatoo/boilerplate-react-without-cra/issues
+ Url to file issues: https://github.com/akshaymatoo/boilerplate-react-without-cra/issues